hollowdoor/dom_autoscroller/README.md

 Return a boolean value from this function to allow scrolling.

+#### options.maxSpeed = Integer

+`maxSpeed` defaults to 4.

+Speed effects in dom-autoscroller:

+1. Speed adjusts dynamically depending on how close to the edge your pointer is.
+2. Speed is pixels per frame.

+`maxSpeed` limits pixels per frame.

 #### options.pixels = Integer

+**removed in version 2**

 Set how many pixels per second you want to scroll during the auto scrolling action.
 More is smoother.

+Speed was **pixels/second** in version 1, and in version 2 speed is **pixels/frame**.

 #### options.scrollWhenOutside = Boolean